michi-992/OnePage_Search_Application/README.md

     spring.datasource.password=mysecretpassword
     spring.jpa.hibernate.ddl-auto=update
     spring.jpa.show-sql=true

+### Setting up PostgreSQL with Docker with using Docker-Compose
+When running `docker-compose up -d` in the `backend` directory, the postgres service defined in `docker-compose.yaml` will start as well.
+More information about the docker-compose configuration are provided at [OpenSearch Configuration](#opensearch-configuration).

 ### Switching to different Database
 If using a different database (e.g., MySQL), update your `pom.xml` accordingly and adjust the connection properties in `application.properties`.